-On October 23, 2017, the Company received a series of civil investigative demands ("CIDs") from the federal government under the False Claims Act ("FCA") for documents and information dating back to January 1, 2010 relating to the medical necessity of certain drug tests conducted by the Company's physicians and submitted to laboratories owned and operated by the Company.
 The Company has been providing information to the government in response to the CIDs and currently has a non-binding agreement in principle with the DOJ on the financial terms of a settlement with the goal of resolving these matters.
-Based on those discussions, which are still ongoing, the Company has recorded a litigation-related charge of \$46.0 million relating to an anticipated resolution of claims the government could assert arising out of these matters on the consolidated statements of operations.
+The Company previously recorded a litigation-related charge of \$46.0 million relating to an anticipated resolution of claims the government could assert arising out of these matters on the consolidated statements of operations for the year ended December 31, 2018.
 In addition, as part of any resolution of this investigation, the government may request that laboratories owned and operated by the Company enter into a corporate integrity agreement with the Office of Inspector General ("OIG"), which would impose additional compliance and related costs in the future.
 Until this matter is finally resolved, there can be no assurance that the amount the Company has reserved will be sufficient to cover the Company's losses related to this matter.
 Losses could increase or decrease depending on a number of factors, including whether or not a settlement is reached, the terms of the settlement, the parties to the settlement and whether any potential excluded party seeks indemnification from the Company, the cost of complying with the terms of the settlement, including potential monitoring fees related to any potential corporate integrity agreement, and other factors.
 For additional information, please refer to Note 14.
 Commitments and Contingencies to our audited financial statements included elsewhere in the report.